 Out of state scholar outlines due two weeks after their arrival

-Application: (Application Deadline is February 10, 2017) To apply, complete online form and have one letter of reference from a CVM faculty member (see FAQ section for alternatives) who is familiar with your career aspirations.
-Selection criteria include demonstration of passion and commitment to exploring research, academic credentials, and references.
-Individuals with no prior research experience are highly encouraged to apply and explore!
+Application: (Application Deadline is February 3, 2023) To apply, complete online form and have one letter of reference from a CVM faculty member or former employer/mentor who is familiar with your career aspirations.
+Selection criteria include demonstration of passion and commitment to exploring research, academic credentials, and your reference letter.
+In addition to individuals with prior research experience, those with no experience are highly encouraged to apply and explore!
 Missouri applicants will also be interviewed.

 Need more information?
 Please contact Dr. Craig Franklin at (573) 882-6623 or email@example.com